-&lt;sup>55 The adoption of these measures is governed by Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles still in use.
+The second category of non-legislative acts that can be delegated to the EU Commission consists of implementing measures.
+Unlike the adoption of delegated acts, their adoption requires the Commission to chair and consult committees made of Member States' representatives.
+Thus, with reference to the adoption of these acts, the term "comitology" is still in use.
 The committee's members are a mix of national diplomats and officials coming from the relevant ministries who follow one or more policy areas.
 They ensure that the interest of their Member States is represented during the discussion leading to the adoption of an implementing act.
+56